SebastianRzk/Looksyk/docs/usage.md

 ### HTML in Markdown

 You can use HTML in Markdown, but it is not recommended.
-Currently, markdown is rendered in the file only in html-node-depth `0` (not in html) and `1` (in the first child).
-Deeper nesting gets transferred into the page, but the containing markdown is not rendered to HTML.

 If you want to style your markdown, simply pack them in a `<div>` with a css-class and style them in the `user-theme.css` file.

+Please note, that double-line breaks in the markdown file gets rendered in a `<p>` tag, and all existing "manually" added tags get automatically closed.
+If you want to wrap your tag across multiple lines, o you can use `<br>` to create line breaks.

 The html gets sanitized, so you cannot use any script tags or other potentially dangerous HTML tags.